cloudnativetrainings/container-fundamentals/04_interact/README.md

 # attach to the process inside the container
 docker attach my-busybox

-# exit the container via CTRL+C. Note the container got stopped and removed afterwards.
+# exit the container via CTRL+C. Note the container got stopped and removed afterwards (due to the --rm flag on starting the container)
+docker ps -a
 ```

 ## Spawn a new process in the container and attach to it